 The event was a resounding success.
 However, the overwhelming feedback from attendees was that while the lectures and performances were informative and entertaining, the true highlight was the sense of community and meaningful interpersonal connections that were formed in that special space.

-Encouraged by how much these ideas have resonated with the psychedelic community and determined to continue fostering magical moments of connection, the Psychedelic Assembly is now working to create the Athenaeum - a brick-and-mortar location in NYC where the same type of community-building and magical interpersonal encounters can be experienced on a daily basis.
+Encouraged by how much these ideas have resonated with the psychedelic community and determined to continue fostering magical moments of connection, the Psychedelic Assembly has now opened the Athenaeum – a brick-and-mortar location in NYC where the same type of community-building and magical interpersonal encounters can be experienced on a daily basis.

 Her unusual upbringing by her mother Laura Lakey (a commercial illustrator and oil painter) and father John Lakey (a cartoonist, sculptor, and author), predisposed Kat to a life devoted to creativity, playfulness, and imagination.
 Her prolific parents’ careers at a myriad of companies including: Dungeons and Dragons, Cabbage Patch Kids, and Fox Animation Studios, ensured that she and her sibling’s childhoods were always filled with cartoons, toys, costumes, pretend games, and encouragement.
 John and Laura endlessly supported Kat in finding her own path to happiness in life, no matter how unusual it became.